-Sim provides comprehensive logging for all workflow executions, giving you complete visibility into how your workflows run, what data flows through them, and where issues might occur.
+Sim provides comprehensive logging for all workflow runs, giving you complete visibility into how your workflows run, what data flows through them, and where issues might occur.

 Logging System